Persona UX: What does the upper middle class think?

 The system-critical former middle-class.

 Ferdinand is 63 years old.
-He wants a secure environment.
-After all the back and forth caused by Corona and the war changes have to stop.
-Everything has to go back to the way it was before.
-He is the “middle class” that carries this country, so the state has to support him too!
-Because where are we going when even people like him can no longer afford what they deserve?
-Ferdinand likes products with tradition and history – here, the world is still in order.
-What does he not like?
+He wants secure conditions.
+After all the back and forth through Corona and war, he wants everything to go back to the way it was because it was a good thing!
+He is the “middle class” that supports this country and that is why the state has to support him too!
+Because where do we get to when even people like us can no longer afford what they are entitled to.
+Ferdinand likes products with tradition and history – because here the world is still in order.
+What he doesn’t like?
 Do everything online!

 This image features an illustration of an elderly man sitting in the garden.